digital-asset/da-marketplace/docs/damlhub_deployment.md

 ![13_click_exberry](https://user-images.githubusercontent.com/71082197/98867872-50139e00-243d-11eb-8448-479e46fd85df.png)

-Finally, upload the `da-marketplace-exberry-adapter-0.0.2.tar.gz` file in the `target` folder and launch the automation as `Exchange`.
+Finally, deploy an instance of `da-marketplace-exberry-adapter-0.1.8.tar.gz` and launch the automation as `Exchange`.

 If you would like to change which `SID` the Exberry adapter begins counting at for the `orderId` calls to Exberry, create a `Marketplace.Utils.ExberrySID` contract as the `Exchange` party _after_ launching the adapter.